loomio/loomio/docs/en/plugins/README.md

 end
 ```

+You can check out some of the other serializers we've written in [app/serializers](https://github.com/loomio/loomio/tree/master/app/serializers)

 Alright, with that out of the way, we can access the tags we create through our API.
 Next up?
 Part 4 will cover how to add these tags to the actual interface.
 We’re getting close!

 ### PART 4: Display created tags in the frontend